eead-csic-compbio/scripting_linux_shell/session4.md

 sudo apt-get install bioperl r-base

-# for optional Perl modules
+# for optional Perl modules we will use the official source, CPAN
 sudo cpan App::cpanminus
 cpanm HTTP::Server::Brick
 ```